danekjiri/Projects/README.md

 ## Overview

 Within this repository, you will find a diverse range of projects covering different programming domains.
-These projects reflect my passion for coding, problem-solving abilities, and dedication to producing high-quality code.
 Each project has its own directory, containing relevant files.

 ## Projects

 Here's a glimpse of some projects included in this repository:

-1. **C++ with Arduino**: [Brief description of project 1]
+1. **C++ with Arduino**:

+A few project using Arduino Uno and Funshield accessory to perform Stopwatches, Running display message or Performing n-dimensional cube

-2. **Some Python3 puzzles**: [Brief description of project 2]
+2. **Some Python3 and C# puzzles**:

-3. **Some C# puzzles**: [Brief description of project 3]
+A couple of small puzzles solves using Python3 and its libraries mainly wiht bash.

+3. **Recreated local multiplayer game of Bomberman**:

+The game Bomberman created in Unity has its documentation and README.md in its folder.

-4. **Tic Tac Toe with Minimax**: [Brief description of project 3]
+4. **Tic Tac Toe with Minimax**:

+The game TicTacToe created using python programming language playable in terminal with a small documentation.

+5. **3 Tier Architecture Databases**

+The work about relational databases and its implementation using various software done as a graduation work.

 Please feel free to explore each project's directory to learn more about its purpose, implementation, and any notable features.

-## Usage

-To access a specific project, navigate to its directory, where you will find detailed instructions on how to set it up, run it, or deploy it, depending on the project type.
-Make sure to review any dependencies or prerequisites mentioned in the project's documentation.

 ## Contact